• Skip to primary navigation

 Step 3 - Sewing step

 Place the two pieces with the right sides of the fabric together.
 Using a ⅜" (1 cm) seam allowance, sew nearly all the way around.
-Leave a 3" opening at one of the two straight edges of the bib (marked by 'leave opening here' on the pattern), so you'll be able to turn the bandana bib right side out.
+Leave a 3" opening at one of the two straight edges of the bib, so you'll be able to turn the bandana bib right side out.
+It is marked on the pattern.

 Step 4 - Trim The Seam Allowance

-Trim off some of the fabric in the seam allowance around each of the curves, for easier turning and for a nicer finish.
+Trim off some of the fabric in the seam allowance.
+Do this around each curve.
+It will make turning easier and the finish nicer.
 You can use pinking shears if you have them.

 Step 5 - Turn And Topstitch